 The entire toast notification is configurable through the config-toast.xml.
 The idea here is, that the purpose of the toast notification can be modified without the need to push new files and/or update distribution points in ConfigMgr.
 There are bits and pieces which cannot be changed from the config-toast.xml and in that case you will have to modify the actual Powershell script.

-I have included 2 configuration samples in the download; one for use with Windows Servicing and another for checking for pending reboot.
+I have included 3 configuration samples in the download; one for use with Windows Servicing, one for checking for pending reboot and another for AD password expiration.

 ConfigMgr admins loves log files!
 The script logs all its actions to ProgramData\ToastNotificationScript\New-ToastNotification.log.
 This is useful when troubleshooting or if curious of what is done.
 Also, there are some combinations in the config-toast.xml which doesn't makes sense and thus these are prevented.
 The log will tell when that happens.